sanaxnazar/BloodMatch/replit.md

-# BloodMatch Application
+# HemoGlobe Application

 ## Overview

-BloodMatch is a full-stack React application built with Express.js backend that connects blood donors with seekers.
+HemoGlobe is a full-stack React application built with Express.js backend that connects blood donors with seekers.
 The application uses modern web technologies including React, TypeScript, shadcn/ui components, and Drizzle ORM with PostgreSQL for data persistence.

 ## User Preferences